liamgriffiths/learning/README.md

 It actually works and I think it is a pretty clean implementation compared to some others I have seen.
 I decided to use numpy heavily for doing the linear algebra instead of a ton of loops.
 But of course there is plenty of room for improvement.
-I think the project is cool and an exciting change from the usual CRUD apps I've done in the past.